ColeFrancis/ColeFrancis/HackAssembler/README.md

 This was made as part of a project for the Nand to Tetris course, where one learns to design and build their own microprocessor using HDL and simulations.

+All c source files, a makefile, and an example assembly code file named Mult.asm are included in this repository

 ## Use

 Compile the code using the makefile or simply by hand